longevityframework/longevity/manual/repo/cassandra-query-limits.md

 Queries using the _or_ operator are not supported by Cassandra.

+Queries must contain at least one _equals_ clause.

 {% assign prevTitle = "retrieval by query" %}
 {% assign prevLink = "query.html" %}
 {% assign upTitle = "repositories" %}